Jacobventer/iot_environmental_data_pipeline/readme.md

 Environmental sensor deployments produce large volumes of time-series data.
 To suppurt future scalability and long term planning, this project provides a Dockerised pipeline.
-Environmental IoT device data in loaded into a schema-flexible dattabase, MongoDB.
-This will help with future sensor integration of known structured data.